swapUnibaAcademy/E-Mealio-Sustainable-Recipes-Chat-Agent/README.md

 ## 🐳 Run with Docker (Recommended)

-You can run E-Mealio fully containerized with Docker and Docker Compose — no manual setup required.
+Alternatively, you can run E-Mealio fully containerized with Docker and Docker Compose — no manual setup required.

 ### ✅ Prerequisites